bkw777/WP-2_IC-Card/README.md

 <https://www.digikey.com/en/products/detail/samtec-inc/SMS-138-01-G-S/9773732>
 <https://www.mouser.com/ProductDetail/Samtec/SMS-138-01-G-S>

-There are much less expensive generic female 1.27mm pin headers on ebay and aliexpress etc, but they don't work for this.
+There are much less expensive generic female 1.27mm pin headers on ebay and aliexpress, but they don't work for this.
 Sorry :/ The metal parts inside the cheap connectors aren't held in place accurately enough, and the pins in the WP-2 hit the edges of the metal parts in female sockets, and no amount of wiggling gets all 38 pins to line up and let the card insert.
-And *trying* just risks damaging the pins inside the WP-2.
-So, the Samtec socket is both deep enough to take the 6 mm pins, and is manufactured to tight enough tolerances that the pins slot right into the socket with no problems.
+And trying just risks damaging the pins inside the WP-2.
+So, the Samtec socket is both deep enough to take the 6mm-long pins, and is manufactured to tight enough tolerances that the pins slot right into the socket with no problems.

 ### RAM chip:
 Compatible Specs: SRAM, 128Kx8, 5v, Parallel, TSOP-32 (8x20mm) or sTSOP-32 (8x14mm)